8 Incredible Pumpkin Carving Tips We Learned From the Pros

 8. Let the Kids Join In

 If you’re in charge of carving, include your kids on the action with a few easier tasks like scooping out the pumpkin guts and separating the seeds from the stringy stuff.
-Make sure they can enjoy the fruits of their labor with this recipe for Roasted Pumpkin Seeds.

 For a simple yet spooky project, have your little helpers embellish a pumpkin without carving or sharp tools.
 Instead, decorate using glitter or stickers.
 Water-based paint such as acrylic or tempera works nicely on pumpkins, Evan says.